 I have the benefit of having seen how thousands of manufacturers collect machine data.
 Everything from the most efficient manufacturers to the least.
 As you can imagine, I have seen a lot of strange stuff, and a lot of really “interesting ideas” along the way.

 As a whole, manufacturers are usually sort of self-conscious about this subject.
-The folks on the shop floor understand how accurate/inaccurate the metrics the execs look at are but have very little idea of how improve these things day to day.
+The folks on the shop floor understand how accurate/inaccurate the metrics the execs look at are but have very little idea of how to improve these things day-to-day.
 And, the execs generally struggle with understanding just how accurate the data really is; eliminating their ability to actually change the things that might matter.